DriveSpace: Overview

 Microsoft had originally sought to license the technology from Stac Electronics, which had a similar product called Stacker, but these negotiations had failed.
 Microsoft was later successfully sued for patent infringement by Stac Electronics for violating some of its compression patents.
 During the court case Stac Electronics claimed that Microsoft had refused to pay any money when it attempted to license Stacker, offering only the possibility for Stac Electronics to develop enhancement products.

-Consumption and compatibility

-A few computer programs, particularly games, were incompatible with DoubleSpace because they effectively bypassed the DoubleSpace driver.
-DoubleSpace also consumed a significant amount of conventional memory, making it difficult to run memory-intensive programs.